zNaLa/docs/docs/adding rythm-doc9.md

 #### Why is this necessary?

-Because Discord caches data into cookies and session data, it retains old account information and glitches out the bot invite screen.
+Because Discord caches data into cookies, it retains old account information and glitches out the bot invite screen.
 By using an incognito/private browsing window, it forces Discord to use a fresh session which fixes the glitch and allows you to select a server from the drop-down menu.

 ### I've read everything above but none fixed my issue.
 What do I do?